BruE0/enigma-machine/README.md

 Each rotor has its turnover notch positions, which signal when the next rotor must move.

-Kinda like AAZ becoming ABA, but rotors have notch positions in different letters.
-There's also the double-step issue.
+Kinda like AAZ becoming ABA, but rotors have notch positions in different letters, not Z->A.

+Also, there's the whole double-step issue to boot.

 ### Important Detail:

 When a key is pressed, the rotors rotate first, then the wirings process the input/output.
-So if the rotors were at positions AAA, and you pressed a key, the output would follow the internal wirings of the AAB rotor positions.
+So if the rotors were at positions AAA and you pressed a key, the output would follow the internal wirings of the AAB configuration.